-27.2 The export price for imports of the investigated product from the China has been worked out based on imports realized during the POI for dumping, obtained from Pakistan Customs.
+24.2 The export price for imports of the investigated product from China has been worked out based on imports realized during the POI for dumping for which import data was obtained from Pakistan Customs/PRAL.
 The prices in the import data are provided at C&F level.
-To reach ex-works level, the C&F export price is adjusted on account of ocean freight, inland freight, insurance, handling cost, bank charges as explained at paragraph 27.1 supra.
+To reach at ex-works level the C&F export price is adjusted on account of ocean freight, inland freight, insurance, handling cost, bank charges as explained at paragraph 24.1 supra.

-27.3 As the Applicant has imported raw materials from China during the POI, therefore ocean freight for the investigated product is calculated based on the Applicant's imports from China, whereas inland freight, handling cost and bank charges are calculated based on the limited information provided by an exporter of the investigated product i.e. M/s Hunan Famous Trading Co., Ltd (paragraph 27.1 supra).
+24.3 As the Applicant has imported raw materials from China during the POI, therefore, ocean freight for the investigated product is calculated based on the Applicant's imports from China, whereas inland freight, handling cost and bank charges are calculated based on the information provided by an exporter of the investigated product i.e. M/s Hunan Famous Trading Co., Ltd (paragraph 24.1 supra).
 Based on the above information, the export price at ex-factory level is worked out as follows: